wp-plugins/flexible-posts-widget/readme.txt

 == Frequently Asked Questions ==

+= How can I display custom fields (custom meta values) with FPW? = You'll want to create a custom HTML template by following [the instructions](http://wordpress.org/extend/plugins/flexible-posts-widget/installation/ "View instructions for creating custom FPW templates") and then you can use the standard WordPress [Custom Field](http://codex.wordpress.org/Custom_Fields "View custom field functions on the WordPress Codex") functions the same way you would if you were editing your theme's other template files.

+A simple code example for a custom field named "test_field" _might_ look like the following:
+`$test_field_value = get_post_meta( get_the_ID(), 'test_field', true );
+echo $test_field_value;`

 = How can I style the images, titles or other widget output a certain way? = FPW intentionally does NOT add any styling of it's own.
 To adjust the font size, color, alignment, image size, etc. of any output from this widget, you'll need to edit your theme's styles.